-As well as people living with dementia, carers may also be entitled to receive benefits.
-This page will tell you if you're entitled to carer's allowance.
+If you're caring for someone with dementia, you may be entitled to certain benefits.
+This page will tell you if you're entitled to Carer's allowance.

 What is Carer's allowance?

-Carer's allowance can be paid to carers who spend at least 35 hours per week looking after someone who is receiving DLA (care component at highest or middle rate), PIP (daily living component at either rate) or Attendance allowance (at either rate).
-The carer does not have to be related to, or living with, the person they provide care for.
+This benefit can be paid to carers who spend at least 35 hours per week looking after or supervising someone who is receiving DLA (care component at the highest or middle rate), PIP (daily living component at either rate) or Attendance allowance (at either rate).
+You do not have to be related to, or living with, the person you care for.

-This benefit does not depend on National insurance contributions, but it is taxable.
+The benefit does not depend on National insurance contributions, but it is taxable and can affect the amount you receive of some other means-tested benefits.
 It gives most carers who are under State pension age a National insurance credit each week to help protect their State pension rights.

-Carers must be over16 when they first claim.
+You must be 16 or over when you first claim Carer’s allowance.
 In some cases, the person being cared for could lose some of their means-tested benefits if Carer’s allowance is paid, so it is important to seek advice before making a claim.

 How to claim benefits

-People entitled to Carer’s allowance may be entitled to additional amounts in other benefits they are claiming, such as Income support or Pension credit.
-This may be the case even for those who are entitled to Carer’s allowance but cannot receive the payments because they are already receiving certain other pensions or benefits.
-That is, if the person qualifies for Carer's allowance but receives an ‘overlapping benefit’ – where you are eligible for different benefits but can only receive one at any one time.
-If you are a carer and are unsure about your entitlement, you should seek advice from Carers UK.
+If you are entitled to Carer’s allowance you may be entitled to additional amounts in other benefits if you’re also claiming them, such as Income support, Universal credit, Housing benefit or Pension credit.
+This may be the case even for those who are entitled to Carer’s allowance but cannot receive the payments because they receive an ‘overlapping’ benefit.
+If you are a carer and are unsure about your entitlement, contact Carers UK for advice (see ‘Other resources’).

-Depending on their income, a carer may be able to claim a higher rate of benefit if their spouse or partner is dependent on them financially.
-If a carer has dependent children, they may also be able to claim Child tax credit.
+Depending on your income, you may be able to claim a higher rate of benefit if your spouse or partner is dependent on you financially.
+If you have dependent children, you may also be able to claim Child tax credit or Universal credit.

-People who are not eligible for Carer’s allowance but who are not working because of caring responsibilities may be able to claim Carer’s credit if they care for at least 20 hours per week.
-This means that caring responsibilities will not affect your ability to qualify for the State Pension because your National insurance contributions are protected.
+If you’re not eligible for Carer’s allowance but you’re not working because of caring responsibilities, you may be able to claim Carer’s credit (if you care for at least 20 hours per week).
+It is a National insurance credit rather than a payment, so caring responsibilities will not affect your ability to qualify for the State pension.